 Committed to Healthy Families and Teaching Kids That Cooking is Fun

 Funds for this initiative were provided through the Parents Reaching Out Grant.
-“Parents are a key part of Ontario’s success in education.”
-If you would like more information contact your local regional office of the Ministry of Education and lets teach kids together how to nourish themselves!
+If you would like more information, please contact your local regional office of the Ministry of Education.
+Together, we can teach more kids how to nourish themselves.

 Update: We’re so proud of the work we’ve done in our hands-on teaching and dinner party classes.
 Working with you, our clients has played such an important part in the new direction of Tree House Kitchen as a food literacy company, specializing in problem-solving skills and resources for busy families and community-members, like you!
 We hope you enjoy reading about our past classes, and also where we’re headed moving forward.